Alilo2005/DiscordJS/README.md

 # DiscordJS

-A good place where we create good stuff with discord js
+A good place where we create good stuff with discord.js.

 ## Commands 🛠️